baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 As an interesting side, because random variables are functions (and hence vectors) too, ideas from linear algebra are easily applied to statistics as well.
 [Here's](https://www.randomservices.org/random/expect/Spaces.html) more info.

-### Basis of a vector space
+### Basis of a vector space: Describing a vector space

 The basis of a vector space is a set of vectors that can be thought of as building blocks of the entire vector space.
 The set of basis vectors is linearly independent -- none of the vectors inside the set can be written as a weighted sum (aka linear combination) of the other vectors.

 For example, the standard basis for ${\Re^{3}}$ is a set of three vectors:
 $$\begin{bmatrix}1 \\ 0 \\ 0\end{bmatrix}$$, $$\begin{bmatrix}0 \\ 1 \\ 0\end{bmatrix}$$, $$\begin{bmatrix}0 \\ 0 \\ 1\end{bmatrix}$$.
 You can build any vector in ${\Re^{3}}$ using a linear combination of these three.

 The dimension of a vector space is defined by the number of basis vectors.
 The earlier example of a vector space of polynomials of degree 2 has 3 basis vectors ($$f(x), g(x), h(x)$$) and so it is 3 dimensional.
 A vector space of all polynomial functions is infinite dimensional.
+Note that a vector space can be have infinitely many basis sets.

-### Inner product space
+### Inner product space: Equipping a vector space with a powerful operation

 The dot product is a very useful linear operation that helps us intuit geometric notions of lengths and angles between vectors.
 It takes two vectors from a vector space and outputs a real number.
 The most common notation for the operation is $$\langle a, b \rangle = a \cdot b = a^T b = \sum_{i=1}^{n} a_{i} b_{i}$$.
 It is computed by summing up the element wise products of the two vectors.